bioconda/bioconda-recipes/.github/PULL_REQUEST_TEMPLATE.md

 | known breakage in patch versions | `{{ pin_subpackage("myrecipe", max_pin="x.x.x") }}` (in such a case, please add a note that shortly mentions your evidence for that) |
 | calendar versioning              | `{{ pin_subpackage("myrecipe", max_pin=None) }}`    |

+while replacing `"myrecipe"` with either `name` if a `name|lower` variable is defined in your recipe or with the lowercase name of the package in quotes.

 ### Bot commands for PR management